Kabir7830/django-user-guide/README.md

 # DJANGO-USER-GUIDE
 This repo contains the gudie to use the django features these are the commonly used features rest of the details can be seen on the django official documentation site.
-# How to connect django with sql servre?
+# How to connect django with SQL servre?
-This works with the django version 4.1 and below so make sure you have the related versions<br>
+This works with the django version 4.1 and below so make sure you have the related versions.

 	pip install django==4.1
 	pip install django-mysql
 	pip install mysqlclient

-Then Do the following changes in the __settings.py__
+Then do the following changes in the __settings.py__

 	  DATABASES = {
 		'default': {